Kaanishkaa/Kobeyo-Business-Directory-Code/README.md

     Method `def extract_socials(soup)` is defined for this
 - Methods for crawling and processing a business were updated while merging
 - Saves clean, structured data to CSV

+## Updates by Kanishka (June 21)

+### Prompt Parser Notebook
+This notebook implements a Prompt Parser that takes in natural language queries (e.g., “Find coffee shops hiring in Los Angeles”) and extracts structured data from them using the Google Places API.
+The key functionalities include:

+Parsing input prompts to identify relevant entities like business type, intent, and location.
+Making API requests to the Google Places Text Search API.
+Returning structured outputs such as place IDs and metadata for downstream use (e.g., job search, mapping).
+It includes logging of search operations, error handling for API failures, and displays the number of results found.